-a) The essay should be roughly between 1000 and 1500 words in length, but this is for guidance purposes only.
+a) The essay should be roughly between 1500-2000 words in length, but this is for guidance purposes only.

-b) The essay should bear a reasonable nexus to an aspect of constitutional law (a fairly low standard of scrutiny)
+b) The essay should bear a reasonable nexus to an aspect of constitutional law.

-(Note: In order to avoid inevitable subconscious editorial bias, please do not state your institutional affiliation or job description (student, academic, practitioner etc) at any place in the email.
-All essays will, of course, be published along with a one-paragraph biography.)
+(Note: In order to avoid inevitable subconscious editorial bias, please do not state your institutional affiliation or job description (student, academic, practitioner etc) at any place in the email.)

 We look forward to carrying on the constitutional conversation on the blog!